siemens/gencmpclient/README.md

 * Community support is provided on a best-effort basis and can be requested via [issues](../../issues).
-* Paid professional support and consulting can be ordered from Siemens by reaching out to the maintainers.
+* Paid professional support, maintenance, and consulting can be ordered from Siemens by reaching out to the maintainers.

 [Contributions](CONTRIBUTING.md) are appreciated